February 2023 (updated)

 In the Classroom

-1. Introduction: Show students the video, Why is it difficult to say when the civil rights movement began and ended? answered by Professor Françoise Hamlin of Brown University.
+1. Introduction – Show students the video Why is it difficult to say when the civil rights movement began and ended? with Professor Françoise Hamlin of Brown University.

 Next, ask students what they know about Black-led racial justice movements during their own lifetime (such as Black Lives Matter, the Movement for Black Lives, etc.).
 What do students know about these movements’ origins and goals?
 What have students seen on social media or in the news?
 Have students witnessed or participated in racial justice protests or other forms of activism before?
 If so, when and in what context?
 What have students seen or heard about the protests against the police killing of Tyre Nichols?
 What about previous protests against police violence (such as the protests after police killed George Floyd in 2020)?
 As students respond, fill in the “Know” section of the chart.